 The experiential program exposes students to different areas of pharmacy practice and health care systems.

 The purpose of the Experiential Program at the James L. Winkle College of Pharmacy is to prepare students for pharmacy practice.
-Students will apply the knowledge and skills gained in the classroom in order to develop into a skilled pharmacy practitioner capable of assessing therapeutic problems and recommending optimum therapeutic drug regimens for specific patients.
-The Doctor of Pharmacy student becomes an active participant in assessing the drug therapy needs of individual patients, in formulating safe and effective drug regimens, and optimizing the pharmaceutical care of patients.
-The experiential program emphasizes importance of continuity of care throughout the healthcare delivery system.
+Students will apply the knowledge and skills gained in the classroom in order to develop into a skilled pharmacy practitioners capable of assessing therapeutic problems and recommending optimum therapeutic drug regimens for specific patients.
+The Doctor of Pharmacy student becomes an active participant in assessing the drug therapy needs of individual patients, formulating safe and effective drug regimens and optimizing the pharmaceutical care of patients.
+The experiential program emphasizes the importance of continuity of care throughout the healthcare delivery system.
 Students will gain experience in serving a diverse population of patients.

 The Experiential Program at the College includes both Introductory Pharmacy Practice (IPPE) and Advanced Pharmacy Practice (APPE) Experiences.
 IPPEs are completed in the first three years of the curriculum, and APPEs are completed in the fourth year of the curriculum.

 In the P1 year, students complete an Early Professional Experience the summer prior to entering the College of Pharmacy.
 Each student is assigned to an ambulatory and institutional site for a 1-day shadow experience.
 During the 1-day shadow experience, students complete a worksheet and a reflection assignment.
 Students will discuss their experiences in the Fall semester during the Pharmacy Practice I Course.
 In addition, students receive training on measuring blood pressure and sterile IV preparation during the Spring semester to prepare them for the P2 year IPPEs.